alphagov/govuk-design-system/src/components/summary-list/index.md

 When navigating visually, the borders above and below each row help to show which row action is tied to which piece of information.

+There's a few things to keep in mind to ensure that users can successfully use row actions.

+<strong class="govuk-tag">WCAG 2.2</strong> Keep card and row actions as ‘[inline links](https://developer.mozilla.org/en-US/docs/Glossary/Inline-level_content)’.
+This is to make sure that sets of actions reflow properly on different screen sizes.
+This relates to WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).

+If a user decides to go back to a previous answer through a card or row action, make sure information they have already entered is pre-populated.

+<strong class="govuk-tag">WCAG 2.2</strong> Do not pre-populate if the information is no longer valid, or when pre-populating would be a major safety or security concern.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

 Assistive technology users, including those who use a screen reader, might hear a row action link out of context and might not know what it will do.

 To give more context, add visually hidden text to the links.
 This means a screen reader user will hear the row action and the ‘key’ label for the information it will affect, like ‘Change name’ or ‘Change date of birth’.

 {{ example({ group: "components", item: "summary-list", example: "default", html: true, nunjucks: true, open: false, titleSuffix: "second" }) }}

+#### Showing rows with and without actions

 If you’re showing a mix of rows (where some rows include actions and some do not), add the `govuk-summary-list__row--no-actions` modifier class to the rows without actions.
 This is to ensure the bottom border is drawn correctly in some browsers.